mitchvm/tabnav/README.md

 #### CSV Context Configuration

-The `auto_csv` context is a special case be with several custom parameters in addition to the standard context parameters.
+The `auto_csv` context is a special case with several custom parameters in addition to the standard context parameters.

 1. `auto_delimiters`: The list of delimiters that TabNav will check when attempting to infer the CSV delimiter from the first line of the file.
 2. `default_delimiter`: The ultimate fallback delimiter used for the CSV context if all other methods of determining the delimiter fail.